 - Heat 1-2 tablespoons of olive oil or avocado oil in a large pot on medium-low heat.
 Add garlic and onion.
 Cook until translucent, being careful not to burn.
 Stir in carrots, potatoes, and celery.
 Sauté, turning frequently with a spatula, so all vegetables soften easily.

-- Then add cooked turkey, broth or water, rice, turmeric, cumin, ginger, parsley, salt and pepper.
-Peel lemon and add three strips of rind.
+- Then add cooked turkey, broth or water, rice, turmeric, cumin, ginger, parsley, salt, and pepper.
+Peel the lemon and add three strips of rind.
 Set remaining lemon aside until soup is cooked.